 James Leuluai is one of the greatest ever players to have played for Hull FC, and given some of the personnel that have pulled on the famous irregular hoops, that’s a pretty big statement.

 However it shows how high Leuluai was valued at the Black and Whites.
 He was, along with Gary Kemble and Dane O’Hara, one of the famous Kiwi trio of the 1980s.

-What’s equally amazing given his stature is that three years prior, in the 1982 Wembley final against Widnes, he was an unused sub, but obviously starred in the replay, providing the training ground perfected dummy that allowed David Topliss the space to create his stunning runaround try.
+What’s equally amazing given Leuluai’s stature as a Hull FC player is that three years prior, in the 1982 Wembley final against Widnes, he was an unused sub, but obviously starred in the replay, providing the training ground perfected run around that allowed David Topliss the space to create his stunning try.
 Magical stuff.
 He was some player.

-At the Black and Whites he was a revelation, but all good things come to an end, and once his pace started to diminish he was loaned to Leigh.
+At the Black and Whites Leulaui was a revelation, but all good things come to an end, and once his pace started to diminish he was loaned to Leigh.
 He briefly came back to Hull but was soon transfer listed and joined Wakefield, playing 51 games, before short spells at York and Doncaster finished his career.